How to apply for substitute teaching jobs: Kelly Education’s hiring process.

 Step 4: Finalize your application.

-At this point, if you didn’t apply on our job posting or complete an application in step 1, your recruiter will ask you to do it now.
+At this point, if you didn’t apply for a substitute teaching or support staff role on our job posting or complete an application in step 1, your recruiter will ask you to do it now.
 If you’re changing the type of role you want, you’d update that preference now.

 We’ll use this finalized info to customize your next steps with the right onboarding and screening required for your specific job.
 About 99% of the people who complete an application move on to the next phase.
 You’ll be assigned an onboarding specialist who will reach out within 24 hours to begin the more formal onboarding and hiring process.